alexhiggins732/IdentityServer8/docs/quickstarts/1_client_credentials.rst

 Source Code
 ^^^^^^^^^^^
-As with all of these quickstarts you can find the source code for it in the `IdentityServer8 <https://github.com/alexhiggins732/IdentityServer8/blob/main/samples>`_ repository.
-The project for this quickstart is `Quickstart #1: Securing an API using Client Credentials <https://github.com/alexhiggins732/IdentityServer8/tree/main/samples/Quickstarts/1_ClientCredentials>`_
+As with all of these quickstarts you can find the source code for it in the `IdentityServer <https://github.com/mvput/IdentityServer/blob/main/samples>`_ repository.
+The project for this quickstart is `Quickstart #1: Securing an API using Client Credentials <https://github.com/mvput/IdentityServer/tree/main/samples/Quickstarts/1_ClientCredentials>`_

 Preparation
 ^^^^^^^^^^^
 The IdentityServer templates for the dotnet CLI are a good starting point for the quickstarts.
 To install the templates open a console window and type the following command::

-    dotnet new -i IdentityServer8.Templates
+    dotnet new -i IdentityServer.Templates

 They will be used as a starting point for the various tutorials.